15+ Consignment Shops Near You (And Online)

 Re-SEE is “the premier online destination to shop exclusive and authentic Vintage and second-hand fashion and luxury handbags.”
 They were founded and are based out of Paris, but they do offer shipping worldwide.

-One unique feature of Re-SEE is that you have the ability to filter the items by decades.
-So if you are looking for a specific fad or trend from a different era, it is very easy to find on their website.
+One unique feature of Re-SEE is the ability to filter the items by decades.
+So, if you are looking for a specific fad or trend from a different era, it is easy to find on their website.

 If you find a steal for something you’ve always wanted, at least the shipping cost isn’t astronomical.